 Again, we’re aiming for single transplant step for most, if not all of our plants.

 When using the 200 cell seeing tray, we have a limited amount of time where a plant can survive (well) before we have to transplant it into more soil.
-The goal of the cell tray is to get the plant to initial transplant size, typically indicated by the 2nd set of true leaves.
+The goal of the cell tray is to get the plant to initial transplant size, typically indicated by the emergence of the 1st set of true leaves.

-From there, we transplant “the best of the best” into a different container to grow bigger in, which we’ll go into more detail below.
+From there, we transplant “the best of the best” into a larger container, which we’ll go into more detail below.
 We typically overgrow to our needs up to this step and select the best plants raise to full growth.

 The actual transplant process with seed trays is actually quite nice.
 We use a small flathead (eyeglass style) screwdriver to go down the sides of the cell, which easily allows the extraction of the seedling plug.